Chromecast vs. Chromecast Ultra: Which should you buy?

 - If you don't have a 4K television or won't be streaming any 4K content, the Chromecast is for you.

-See the Chromecast at Google See the Chromecast Ethernet Adapter at Google
+See Chromecast at Best Buy See Chromecast Ethernet Adapter at Google Store

 The Chromecast Ultra

 The Chromecast Ultra offers a step up from the regular version.
-When provided with a suitable broadband connection, it can stream 4K Ultra HD streams and HDR content.
+When provided with a suitable broadband connection, it can stream 4K Ultra HD and HDR content.
 The hardware inside the Chromecast Ultra is fast and powerful enough to do things on the fly without a lot of buffering or skipping.
 It's more expensive at $69 but can stream the highest quality content with ease.

-- If you have a TV that has a 4K display or can playback HDR content and want to stream media at UHD, the Chromecast Ultra is for you.
+- If you have a 4K or HDR TV (or plan to have one soon) and want to stream at a quality that can match its capabilities, the Chromecast Ultra is for you.

-See the Chromecast Ultra at Google
+See Chromecast Ultra at Best Buy

 Of course either Chromecast will work to stream 1080p media or with a 4K display.
-To stream UHD HDR media you need the Ultra, but if what you're streaming isn't in 4K or you just don't have the network speed to stream at that quality, the "regular" Chromecast will still work.
+To stream UHD HDR media you need the Ultra, but if what you're streaming isn't in 4K or you just don't have the network speed to stream at that quality, the "regular" Chromecast will still work and save you a few dollars.
 Also, if you plan on upgrading to a newer TV or monitor that will display UHD HDR content you can buy a Chromecast Ultra and use it for HD streaming on your current display.

 No matter which Chromecast you choose you'll enjoy great movies and shows from hundreds of apps, and you won't have to figure out any cryptic software or network settings to get started.